CarrieForle/silkpost-extension/README.md

 - Get Silksong hypes every day
 - Get hopium

+## Install

+It's not on any extension store at the moment.
+You need to do a manual installation.

+Download the latest [`silkpost-extension.zip`](https://github.com/CarrieForle/silkpost-extension/releases/latest) from Release page.

 ## Disclaimer

 This project **is not affiliated to Team Cherry, nor is affiliated to r/Silksong modteams**.